hivemq/mosquitto2hivemq/README.md

 ## Features

 - **All MQTT 3.1.1 and MQTT 5.0 features** are supported (except shared subscriptions, which are not directly persisted in Mosquitto)
-- latest Mosquitto support (1.6.7)
+- latest Mosquitto support (1.6.7) as well as all 1.6.* releases
 - easy to use

 ### Prerequisites